 When he opened the stylish bistro in December, Betko told Newsday that he had moved to Port Washington three years ago and could not find the type of restaurant he wanted to eat in: a cosmopolitan bistro whose food and drinks were ambitious but whose vibe was casual.
 Yesterday, he lamented that “we wanted to do culinary art, but recognizable — roast chicken, steak tartare.
 But the audience wasn’t there.”

-Secrets of Flight is not the first well-regarded establishment to be defeated by 170 Main St.: In 2013, Michael Mignano called it quits for his Main Street Bakery, at the time one of the very best on Long Island.
-(Mignano, who spent the next six years as executive pastry chef at The Pierre Hotel in Manhattan, has recently opened a large bakery-cafe, Farine Baking Company, in Jackson Heights, Queens.)
+Secrets of Flight is not the first ambitious venue to surrender at 170 Main St.: In 2013, Michael Mignano called it quits for his Main Street Bakery, at the time one of the very best on Long Island.
+(Mignano, who spent the next six years as executive pastry chef at The Pierre Hotel in Manhattan, has recently opened a large bakery-cafe in Jackson Heights, Queens, Farine Baking Company.)